 Iditarod Trail Sled Dog Race

 The "Last Great Race" begins Downtown Anchorage with a ceremonial start the first Saturday of March.
 Mushers and their dogs travel approximately 11 miles, then pack up and head to the Mat-Su Valley for the Willow Restart, 2 p.m., Sunday.
-The race culminates in Nome, Alaska; four-time winner Dallas Seavey of Willow set a race record in 2015 by finishing in 8 days, 11 hours, 20 minutes and 16 seconds. www.iditarod.com
+The race culminates in Nome, Alaska; three-time winner Mitch Seavey set a race record in 2017 by finishing in 8 days, 3 hours, 40 minutes and 13 seconds. www.iditarod.com

 Chase the Race